Ibia Writing Service

 20. Investigating the relationship between the length of a wire and its resistance.

-Types of IA Topics
+Types of Physics IA Topics

 The International Baccalaureate (IB) Physics Internal Assessment (IA) offers students the chance to explore various topics relating to physics.
 These topics can range from mechanics, materials, thermodynamics and astrophysics.